lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 14.** *See peace and pursue it.* The most desirable things are not the easiest to be obtained.
 What is more lovely to the imagination than the tranquillity of peace?
 But this great blessing does not voluntarily present itself: it must be *sought.* Even when sought it often eludes the grasp: it flies away, and must be *pursued.*

-1\.The man of a peaceable carriage must be cautious not to give offence when needless, or, when it may innocently be spared.
+1\.
+The man of a peaceable carriage must be cautious not to give offence when needless, or, when it may innocently be spared.

-2\.Another part of the peaceable man's character is, not to take offence; especially in small matters, which are hardly worth a wise man's notice.
+2\.
+Another part of the peaceable man's character is, not to take offence; especially in small matters, which are hardly worth a wise man's notice.
 3. If any needless offence has been either given or taken, we must endeavour to put a stop to it as soon as may be.
 If a difference is already begun, stifle it in the birth, and suffer it not to proceed farther. *Condensed from Dr. Waterland's Sermon, in J. R. Pitman's Course of Sermons on the Psalms,* 1846.

 **Verse 15.** *His ears are open unto their cry.* The word "open" is not in the original, but the meaning is that the ear of God is propense, and in a leaning kind of posture, towards the cries of the righteous; the word may here be taken emphatically, as many times in Scripture it is, for some worthy, choice, and excellent strain of righteousness.
 Those who are worthy and righteous indeed, the ear of God, I say, is propense, and leans and hangs towards them and their prayers, according to that of So 2:14, "Let me hear thy voice, for sweet is thy voice."
 There is a kind of naturalness and pleasantness between the ear of God and the prayers, and petitions, and cries of such a righteous man.
 Joh 15:7. *John Goodwin.*